Ace Your Medical School Interviews: 12 Med School Interview Tips

-To fully prepare for your med school interview, you’ll need to do more than research the program and review talking points.
-You’ll need to look snazzy.
-It’s all part of making a good impression.
+In preparation for your medical school interview, you’ll need to do more than research the program and review talking points.
+Although your academics is important, making a good impression in your interview is a large factor as well.
+Admissions officers use the interview process to pinpoint candidates with maturity and interpersonal skills.
 Sure, a lot of these will seem like common sense, but you’d be surprised by how often they are overlooked.
-Here are some helpful tips to help you ace your interview:
+Here are some helpful medical school interview tips to help you ace your meeting:

 Seriously, are you going into any interview without showering or brushing your teeth beforehand?
 Of course not, but there are some other, not so obvious, things to keep in mind.
 Make sure your nails are clean and neatly trimmed or manicured.
 Guys, easy on the aftershave.
 Ladies, don’t go too heavy on your makeup or perfume.